-1.2.1 The Infrastructure Perspective
+1.2.2 The Infrastructure Perspective

-In a small installation with a few hosts, you can use OpenNebula without giving much though to infrastructure federation and partitioning.
+In a small installation with a few hosts, you can use OpenNebula without giving much thought to infrastructure federation and partitioning.
 But for medium and large deployments you will probably want to provide some level of isolation and structure.
-Common large IT shops have multiple Data Centers (DCs), each one of them consisting of several physical Clusters of infrastructure resources (hosts, networks and storage).
+Common large IT shops have multiple Data Centers (DCs), each one of them consisting of several physical Clusters of infrastructure resources (Hosts, Networks and Datastores).
 These Clusters could present different architectures and software/hardware execution environments to fulfill the needs of different workload profiles.
 Moreover, many organizations have access to external public clouds to build hybrid cloud scenarios where the private capacity of the Data Centers is supplemented with resources from external clouds, like Amazon AWS, to address peaks of demand.
 OpenNebula provides a single comprehensive framework to dynamically allocate all these available resources to the multiple groups of users.

 For example, you could have two Data Centers in different geographic locations, Europe and USA West Coast, and an agreement for cloudbursting with a public cloud provider, such as Amazon, SoftLayer and/or Azure.
-Each Data Center runs its own full OpenNebula deployment.
-Multiple OpenNebula installations can be configured as a federation, and in this case they will share the same user accounts, groups, and permissions across Data Centers.
+Each Data Center runs its own zone or full OpenNebula deployment.
+Multiple OpenNebula Zones can be configured as a federation, and in this case they will share the same user accounts, groups, and permissions across Data Centers.

-1.2.2 The Organizational Perspective
+1.2.3 The Organizational Perspective

-Users are organized into Groups (also called Projects, Domains, Tenants...).
+Users are organized into Groups (similar to what other environments call Projects, Domains, Tenants...).
 A Group is an authorization boundary that can be seen as a business unit if you are considering it as private cloud or as a complete new company if it is public cloud.